kevinprayoga/stockify-library/README.md

 # Stockify
-This app is for manage your library book as a CMS (Content Management System)
+This app is for manage your library book as a CMS (Content Management System).

 ## How to run the program?